Amalgamation and Symmetry: From Local to Global Consistency in The Finite: Towards generic realisations

 In the r\^ole of a simple and strongly coherent covering of $\H/\I$, the direct product $\H \otimes \tilde{\G}$ of $\H/\I$ with this $\tilde{\G}/\I$ can thus replace the nested direct product $(\H \otimes \G) \otimes \hat{\G}$ considered above.
-By a combination of Lemmas~\ref{coherprodlem} and~\ref{coverreallem}, a (fully symmetric) realisation of $\H$ can therefore also be obtained as a reduced product of $\H$ with a suitable finite groupoid in a single step.
+By combination with Lemmas~\ref{coverreallem}, a (fully symmetric) realisation of $\H$ can therefore also be obtained as a reduced product of $\H$ with a suitable finite groupoid in a single step (cf.\ Theorem~\ref{realisethm} below).

+\bC For any $N \geq 2$, any finite amalgamation pattern $\H/\I$ possesses a covering by a finite, simple and strongly coherent amalgamation pattern $\tilde{\H}/\tilde{\I}$ that is fully symmetric over $\H/\I$, and which is obtained as a direct product of $\H/\I$ with a suitable $N$-acyclic finite groupoid $\tilde{\G}/\I$. \eC